vrugtehagel/eleventy-asset-hash/README.md

 # eleventy-asset-hash

-Adds a hash query parameter to URLs in Eleventy projects
+Adds a hash query parameter to URLs in Eleventy projects (or even outside of Eleventy projects).

 ## Installation